 Most foreign companies in Ghana fall under the external company category.
 An external company is one which is incorporated in another country but wants to settle in Ghana.

-These types of businesses must pay corporate and income tax as is recommended by the Ghanaian tax law.
+As the Ghanaian tax law recommends, these types of businesses must pay corporate and income tax.
 However, they follow the regulations of the country of their origin.

 5. Sole proprietorship

 A sole proprietorship type of company is owned by individuals.
 The sole proprietors are entitled to the profits made in the business as well as being liable for their company's liabilities.
 Unlike other structures, businesses that fall under this category do not have to be registered by the Registrar General's Department.
 However, when the company seeks a name, it must visit the RGD's office to obtain one.

 Incorporated partnerships are businesses that a group of people develops.
 The number of business owners can range from two to twenty people, as required by the Company and Partnership Law in Ghana.
 An incorporated partnership must be registered with the Registrar General's Department office.

 Since the partners act as one entity, there is no protection for their assets.
 Before starting a business in Ghana, it is important to determine where it will fit in the aforementioned categories.
 This enables you to narrow down on the relevant offices you must visit to get you started.